nwlandry/nwlandry.github.io/index.md

 <img src="{{ site.url }}/assets/images/sand_dunes.jpg" width="25%" hspace="20" align="right">

 Originally a New Englander, I live with my wife, Shari, in Boulder, CO.
 I'm a PhD student in Applied Mathematics and was originally a mechanical engineer.
-In my free time, you can find me perfecting my homemade ramen recipe, reading, taking long walks, programming, engaging in philosophical discussions, or exploring the outdoors.
+In my free time, you can find me perfecting my homemade ramen recipe, reading, programming, engaging in philosophical discussions, or exploring the outdoors.
 For more, see [About](/about/)